DataDavidProjects/open_creator/README.md

 ## Description

 Open Creator is a lightweight micro-framework designed to facilitate the creation of social media captions using OpenAI and Pillow libraries.
-With Open Creator, you can easily generate and customize content.

 ### Project Setup